ENFORCEMENT OF SUPPORT OBLIGATION

 implemented in June 1998 to deny passports to individuals who owe support

 arrearages.
-The program is part of the
+The program is part of the federal offset program and was designed

-obligations.
-For more information on
+to help states enforce support obligations.
+For more information on federal

-federal offset, refer to CS 670P Federal Tax Intercept – Criteria.
+offset, refer to CS 670P Federal Tax Intercept – Criteria.

-NOTE: Once a passport is issued, it is generally
+NOTE: Once a passport is issued,

-carefully before withdrawing the NCP from the Passport Denial Program.
-Passport denial does not affect a valid passport;
+the case(s) carefully before withdrawing the NCP from the Passport Denial

 If the NCP owes support

-arrearages, his/her arrears may be certified by the ORS/CSS and sent to the
+arrearages, his/her arrears may be certified by the ORS/CSS and sent to the federal

-OCSE extracts all cases with an arrearage exceeding $2,500.00 (this
+pursuant to 42 U.S. Code 654(31).
+OCSE extracts all cases with an arrearage

-amount became effective October 1, 2006) from the certified caseload and
+exceeding $2,500.00 (this amount became effective October 1, 2006) from the

-submits those names to the Social Security Administration and forwards them to
+certified caseload and submits those names to the Social Security

-the Department of State (DOS) pursuant to 42 U.S.C.
-652(k).
-DOS matches these names against applications
+42 U.S. Code 652(k).
+DOS matches these names against applications for new

 1. Denies the NCP’s United States passport application; and,

-NOTE: If the application is denied, the passport
+NOTE: If the application is

-agencies will not refund the application fees.
+denied, the passport agencies will not refund the application fees.

-2. Notifies the NCP to contact the State Child Support Office to make payment arrangements.
+2. Notifies the NCP to contact the state child support office to make payment arrangements.

 If the NCP’s case is an